TristanB22/CPSC452-Final/README.md

 ## Further Research

 Given the limited compute and time that we had for this project, we believe that there is a serious amount of unexploited potential left in this project.
-We propose potential continuations of this projet below:
+We propose potential continuations of this project below:

 - _Increase Versatility_: Through the course of this model creation and training, we only operated with three parameters for the airfoils as targets (lift, drag, and momentum coefficients).
 However, this is only scratching the surface of the ways that one can change an airfoil.
 Given that this is the case, we see the integration of more parameters and information about the airfoils that we generate as an obvious next step for this project.
 This could involve actual changes to the structure of the airfoil through more, different parameters such as shape, tensile strength,  and the distribution of internal weight being included or could include changes to the environment through perturbed mach and viscosity values.

-- _Integrate Live Evaluation_: One of the main constraints that we faced through this entire project is that the runtime for the XFOIL program is rather large.
+- _Integrate Live Evaluation_: One of the main constraints that we faced throughout this entire project is that the runtime for the XFOIL program is rather large.
 It takes a long time to actually compute the CFD calculations for any airfoil.
 And, even if we were able to, this is a non-differentiable function which does not provide a lot of insight or help to the generator network that is trying to learn the distribution.
 The differentiable nature of the function approximations that we got through the pretraining of the discriminators allowed the generator to learn how to create airfoils that are more valid according to the parameters given throughout training.
 If this is able to be replaced with a more robust method for computing the CFD simulations for a generated airfoil with the potential for more precise gradients to move the generator towards being able to create valid airfoils with closer attributes to the targets, this would be very helpful for future iterations of the models.

 - _Go Multidimensional_: As we all know, airfoils alone have limited applicability to the real world.
 One needs to do eons of design iteration and testing before the planes that we see and fly in are able to fly let alone be manufactured.
 Therefore, it would not be a stretch to imagine a similar version of this neural network that is able to generate 3-dimensional shapes with attributes that mimic target attributes.
 Several papers that attempt to do such a thing are included in the PDF version of the report that is included in this repository.